 The Minwax 4285300 Stainable Wood Filler is a two-component product that can be used to fix rotten or decayed wood.
 Since it’s constructed from wood fibers, the finished product looks like stained wood and can be painted, sanded, and stained like regular wood once it’s dry.

-It helps fill holes left behind after installing new door frames or drywall.
+I’ve used it for patching up places where wood decayed or where I installed a new door frame, and it fills those holes like a charm.
 The ease with which you can fill in floor gaps with this pliable wood filler will astound you.

 2. Abatron WoodEpox Kit